Seteeri/Particle/snippets/notes/PICOLISP.md

             * Or after every message, if it starts to reach capacity, GC, resize do next free
         * Model needs to process render requests
-          * When client connects, needs to send message to model
-            * Block on read
-          * Model will register this as its name
-            * If name exists, append or replace
           * Input needs to trigger model -> implement controller soon
         * TODO
-          * Model sends nodes
+          * Model  -> sends serialized nodes
+            * Use input to trigger this
-          * Render loop will process requests
+          * Render -> loop will memcpy node data
+            * We basically perform operations until gc is triggered or time limit
           * DRAW!

     * Implement Wayland [NXT]